-CI/CD Practical Guide (Part 2): Comprehensive Guide to Using and Building GitHub Actions and Self-hosted Runners
+CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 Photo by Dan Taylor

-In the previous article, “CI/CD Practical Guide (Part 1): What is CI/CD?
-How to Build a Stable and Efficient Development Team through CI/CD?
-Tool Selection?”, we introduced what CI/CD is, the benefits it brings, and how to choose tools.
-This article will focus on the architecture and usage of GitHub Actions and Self-hosted Runners, guiding you step-by-step to establish several interesting automation workflows.
+In the previous article “CI/CD Practical Guide (Part 1): What is CI/CD?
+How to Build a Stable and Efficient Development Team with CI/CD?
+Tool Selection?”, we introduced what CI/CD is, its benefits, and tool selection.
+This article will focus on the architecture and usage of GitHub Actions and Self-hosted Runner, and guide you step-by-step to create several interesting automation workflows to help you get started.

 GitHub Actions Architecture Flowchart

-Before we begin, let’s clarify the operational architecture and responsibilities of GitHub Actions.
+Before we begin, let’s first clarify the operational architecture, workflow relationships, and responsibilities of GitHub Actions.

 GitHub Repo

-• In the world of GitHub Actions, all Actions (Workflow YAML files) must be stored in a Git Repo ( REPO/.github/workflows/ )
+- In the world of GitHub Actions, all Actions (Workflow YAML files) must be stored within a Git Repo (

 GitHub Repo — Actions Secrets